 As shown in the below chart, corporate bond prices have ceilings.
 The chart shows a distribution of corporate bond prices available on E*TRADE on October 11, 2018.
 It shows that very few corporate bonds currently trade at or above 125 -- only 4% on this date.
 Corporate bond prices trade as a percentage of face value, so a price of 125 means that the bond is valued at a 25% premium to its face value.
 No bond traded at or above 150, showing that bonds can only rise so much in price -- a key difference to how stock market investments trade.

-Corporate bond investors must be mindful of this.
+Corporate bond investors must be mindful of this ceiling on bond prices.